Efficient computation of the zeros of the Bargmann transform under additive white noise: Main Result

 \subsection{The adaptive minimal neighbors algorithm}

 We now introduce a new algorithm to compute zero sets of Bargmann transforms.
-Suppose again that samples of a function $F \colon \mathbb{C} \to \mathbb{C}$ are given on those points of the grid \eqref{eq_grid} that are near the computation domain \eqref{eq_domain}, say, on
+Suppose again that samples of an analytic function $F \colon \mathbb{C} \to \mathbb{C}$ are given on those points of the grid \eqref{eq_grid} that are near the computation domain \eqref{eq_domain}, say, on

 For each grid point $\gp$ strictly inside the computation domain, $\gp \in \gridl = \grid \cap \domain$, we use the neighboring sample at $\gp + \delta$ to compute the following \emph{comparison margin}: